Abiramiselvam/daily-practice/README.md

 # daily-practice
-This repository have all the problems that i call everyday
+This repository have all the problems that i solve everyday